Speech recognition in our everyday life

 While computers have had the capability of recognizing voices for quite a while, they have not been too successful in their endeavors to understand them.
 Interactive Voice Response (IVR) systems around the world have simply not been able to get it right and clients on customer support lines continued to struggle.

 Recently, however, that has started to change.
 Thanks to the growth of Artificial Intelligence (AI) as well as Natural Language Processing (NLP) technologies, error rates with speech recognition are dropping.
 Now close to 95% accurate, the technology is finally starting to pay dividends in terms of usefulness and utility.
+Understanding how speech recognition systems work can provide further insight into their evolving accuracy and application across various industries.

 Speech Recognition Technology is now being used across businesses and while customer service teams are benefiting greatly, its use is being seen in many other areas also.
 Companies are rapidly embracing speech as a means of simplifying processes and driving an increase in overall operations and efficiencies.